slevir/dv-haul-world/README.md

 ## About The Mod

-This is a mod for the game Derail Valley, which disables shunting jobs and allows to generate a lot more of Freight Haul jobs and Logistic Haul jobs instead.
+This is a mod for the game Derail Valley which disables shunting jobs and allows to generate a lot more of Freight Haul jobs and Logistic Haul jobs instead.

 This goal is achieved by two major changes:
-- Disabling the generation of shunting jobs in principe
+- Disabling the generation of shunting jobs in principle
 - Allowing freight hauls to start (and optionally end) on storage tracks

 Since the game needs to reserve track space to generate jobs, doing this results in a lot more Freight Haul jobs, with